 - have your lowest body temperature around 4:30 am.

-- your sharpest blood pressure rise around 6:45 am.
+- your sharpest blood pressure rises around 6:45 am.

 - melatonin (an essential hormone) secretion stops around 7:30 am.